-Participate in the Photographer's Pass program at the Maine Wildlife Park, and you can have a memorable encounter with this young moose as he grows and hopefully thrives.
+Participate in the Photographer's Pass program at the Maine Wildlife Park, and you can have a memorable encounter with a young moose named Byron as he grows and hopefully thrives.
 Johnson explained the average life expectancy of a moose in captivity is only two years.
 "Moose are very tricky to raise," he said.
 "It's hard to simulate their natural diet in captivity."
 Moose have complex digestive systems, and the quantity and diversity of plants they consume are difficult to supply on a daily basis.

 And yet, the Maine Wildlife Park has made great strides in providing the best possible chance of survival for moose that cannot be reintroduced to Maine's wilderness.
-The cow moose—now four years old—had a very similar backstory: She arrived at the Maine Wildlife Park as a young orphan.
+The cow moose had a very similar backstory: she arrived at the Maine Wildlife Park as a young orphan.
 Once a moose is unafraid of humans, it cannot be set free... both for its own and for people's safety.
 Moose get "so large," Johnson said, and they "can get angry."
-And,... in typical Maine fashion, he understates: "A blow from a moose isn't good."Continue to 6 of 17 below.
+And, in typical Maine fashion, he understates: "A blow from a moose isn't good."

-A Photographer's Admission Pass is $50 per person per hour during the April through November season as of 2014 (rates are higher in the winter).
-It's a small investment for a once-in-a-lifetime experience, and funds raised support the Maine Wildlife Park's mission of caring for non-releasable wild creatures and educating the public about responsible wildlife behavior.Continue to 7 of 17 below.
+A Photographer's Admission Pass is $50 per person per hour during the April through November season as of 2018 (rates are $150 per hour in the winter).
+It's a small investment for a once-in-a-lifetime experience, and funds raised support the Maine Wildlife Park's mission of caring for non-releasable wild creatures and educating the public about responsible wildlife behavior.

 Unlike the moose calf, Johnson told us the orphaned fawns have a wonderful chance of being released come spring.
-They will be transferred to a wildlife rehabilitation facility where they can "wild up" before venturing out into the world.Continue to 9 of 17 below.
+They will be transferred to a wildlife rehabilitation facility where they can "wild up" before venturing out into the world.

-A Rare RaccoonThe Maine Wildlife Park broke its attendance record for the second straight year in 2013, and the 110,000 who visited didn't come just to see moose!
-Intriguing animals abound along the park's 1.66 miles of handicapped-accessible trails.
+The self-sustaining Maine Wildlife Park continually finds creative ways to boost attendance and revenues, and the more than 100,000 animal fans who visit each year don't come just to see moose!
+Intriguing creatures abound along the park's 1.66 miles of handicapped-accessible trails.
 And you don't need to spring for a Photo Pass to capture incredible images.

 How rare are albino raccoons?
-By some reports, only one in a half-million raccoons are born without the pigment that gives a raccoon its distinctive black mask, striped tail and other fur markings.Continue to 10 of 17 below.
+By some reports, only one in a half-million raccoons are born without the pigment that gives a raccoon its distinctive black mask, striped tail and other fur markings.

-Coyotes and Fishers and Porcupines, Oh My!You would have to devote years—perhaps a lifetime—to exploring the Maine wilds to chance upon the array of critters you can see at the Maine Wildlife Park in a single morning or afternoon.
-From outside their enclosures, I was able to capture these images of a coyote, a fisher (sometimes called a fisher cat) and a porcupine.
-You really need to plan your own visit to the Maine Wildlife Park, though, to see how stealthily a coyote glides, learn how sharp and nasty a fisher's canine teeth are and hear how adorable a porcupine's little squeaky grunts sound.Continue to 11 of 17 below.
+You would have to devote years—perhaps a lifetime—to exploring the Maine wilds to chance upon the array of critters you can see at the Maine Wildlife Park in a single morning or afternoon.
+We captured images of a coyote, a fisher (sometimes called a fisher cat), and a porcupine.
+You really need to plan your own visit to the Maine Wildlife Park, though, to see how stealthily a coyote glides, learn how sharp and nasty a fisher's canine teeth are, and hear how adorable a porcupine's little squeaky grunts sound.